scuzzydude/asimov/asimov.md

 You form up with other Scoot in your community, and you establish social protocol.
 A musician just starting out, it'd be understandable if he'd trade scoot with anybody that'll trade.
 Each scene will develop customs of decorum.
 You get serious about your craft, you only trade scoot with other musicians using TPH, but you'll let people bid your scoot with PPH.
 Somebody makes a big offer, you take a bite.
 You get enough bites and you get a real market value.

 For Open Source it may become like a tip.
-Somebody likes your song, they make an offer on your scoot, loose change in the genius wallet, a few isaacs or may a Scoot of some other singer the musision should check out.
-It's sort of like an open guitar case on the sidewalk, throwin something -- anything -- shows your appreaciation, somebody lays down a quarter, somebody throws down a Grant, it's all good.
-However, when somebody with some actual credibility throws down, things'll change.
-Beyonce lays down a full asimov on you, it would be direcspectful to the queen for somebody to offer less.
+Somebody likes your song, they make an offer on your scoot, loose change in the genius wallet, a few isaacs or may a Scoot of some other singer the musician should check out.
+It's sort of like an open guitar case on the sidewalk, tossing something -- anything -- shows your appreciation, somebody lays down a quarter, somebody throws down a Grant, it's all good.
+However, when somebody with some actual credibility throws down, things change.
+Beyonce lays down a full asimov on you, it would be disrespectful to the queen for somebody to offer less.
 Eventually, you set a low bid and your tunes get real play, eventually you stop diluting and see how that drives up the valuation.

 Once that happens, then we have Drumland.
 A place for musicians to live and jam.
 You create Drumland as a Scoot, and it commits to drummers that have established some value and looks to be able create more in the future.
-You're smart, you see that live human drummers are a vanishing commodity, you become like the genius economy version of a slumlord.
+You're smart, you see that live human drummers are a vanishing commodity, you become the genius economy version of a slumlord.
 Drummers won't mind.
 You'll be filthy and groovy, at least until the Bonzo droids take over.

 This is a leap of faith, but social media has already led the way.
 You don't have to monetize content to create value.
 The appreciation of your craft is direct value.
 You can keep your work in the responsibility domain separate from your property needs.
 You sell scoot when you must, but more likely, you'll get a job and deliver kitty litter to property-rich scumbags.
 That scumbag is somebody in the biz, maybe you ask for tip in scoot instead of filthy-property money.

 I think we will see a comeback in patronage as the property rich devise ways to become genius rich on the cheap.
-Instead of Tech Incubators like on *Silicon Valley*, we'll have genius incubator where commercial potential is only one aspect considered when curating ideas.
+Instead of Tech Incubators like on *Silicon Valley*, we'll have genius incubators where commercial potential is only one aspect considered when curating ideas.
 There's a whole industry of staking and cross development to be developed.

 The concept is simple -- more public value is created when idea is appreciated by more people.
 The economics must adjust to that.
-Giving away your work creates more value than selling it, and if your work is digital, the cost of distributing your product to is negligible.
+Giving away your work creates more value than selling it, and if your work is digital, the cost of distributing your product is negligible.

 # Collecting Responsibility